Azure/azure-relay-bridge/OVERVIEW.md

 ## Downloads

-This is an early preview.
-Unsigned (!) binaries are available for direct download from the [Github Releases](../../releases) page for evaluation.
-Signed binaries will eventually be available for download with common package managers.
+Unsigned (!) binaries are available for direct download from the [Github Releases](../../releases) page.

 ## Installation